NREL/SAM/samples/readme.md

 The `samples` folder contains example files to use with the System Advisor Model (SAM).

 > **Note.** To download a sample file, click the file name, and then click the **Download** button above the box displaying the file contents.
+For LK script files, follow the instructions on the LK Samples page to display the raw file and then copy and paste the content to a text editor.
 Right-clicking the file name in the list to save it will download an HTML file instead of the file itself.

 ## 3D Shade LK Scripts (.lk)